-For PAYE purposes the R 1.25 million limit should accumulate monthly.
-Once the R 1.25 million is reached, the income exceeding R 1.25 million is subject to normal tax.
-The R 1.25 million may not be averaged over the year of assessment.
+For PAYE purposes, where an employer utilises the exemption on behalf of their employee, the R 1.25 million limit accumulates monthly.
+Once it has been reached, the excess remuneration becomes subject to normal tax.
+The limit may not be averaged over the year of assessment.